Hüseyin Çavuş Kelle

 Hüseyin Çavuş Kelle (born 25 July 1979) is a Turkish Cypriot farmer and politician.

 Early life and education

-Hüseyin Çavuş was born in 25 July 1979, in Famagusta, as the son of a farming family.
+Hüseyin Çavuş was born on 25 July 1979, in Famagusta, as the son of a farming family.
 After completing his secondary and high school education at İskele Bekir Paşa High School, he pursued higher education at Eastern Mediterranean University, where he studied Tourism and Hotel Management.